qinyuhang/rust_coreutil/readme.md

 # rust_coreutils

-This repo is practice of <System Programming with Rust>
+This repo is practice of the book "System Programming with Rust"